DOME-Marketplace/integration-guide/README.md

-The chart is released with a set of [default values](https://github.com/DOME-Marketplace/access-node/blob/main/charts/access-node/values.yaml) which act as a good starting point for an adoption.
+The chart is released with a set of [default values](https://github.com/DOME-Marketplace/access-node/blob/main/charts/access-node/values.yaml) which act as a good starting point for adoption.
 These values are also documented, enhancing the understanding.
 Additionally, the [respective charts](https://github.com/FIWARE/helm-charts/tree/main/charts/tm-forum-api) of the components should be consulted.